fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 sparky = GoodDog.new
 => "This object was initialized!"
 ```
 In the above example, instantiating a new `GoodDog` object triggered the `initialize` method and resulted in the string being outputted.
 We refer to the `initialize` method as a __constructor__, because it gets triggered whenever we create a *new* object.

+In Ruby, the `initialize` is treated as a special method (i.e. it is specifically reserved as a __constructor__), which allows it to be called when a new object is created (contrast it with all other methods you define within a class, which aren't automatically called).

 ### Instance Variables
 ```